geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 ## Possible Errors

 * The error `error during connect: this error may indicate that the docker daemon is not running` indicates that the Docker service isn't running.
 You will need to start Docker.
 On Windows you can do this by opening Docker Desktop.
 If it is still failing try running it as Administrator.
+* `docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?` - the Docker service isn't running.
+Start it with `sudo service docker start`.
+* `E: Could not get lock /var/lib/dpkg/lock-frontend.
+It is held by process 46288 (unattended-upgr)` is caused by another program trying to update Ubuntu.
+Rebooting may fix this, or you can try running `sudo kill <process_id>` for example in this case `sudo kill 46288`.
+* `docker-desktop : Depends: docker-ce-cli but it is not installable` - you are attempting to install Docker Desktop, but have not yet installed the Docker Engine.